bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

       csv(cfg.dataset_out_path)
 ```

-This will take the dataset we just falied, condense it to 1 single gzipped TSV file with a header, and write the output to the path we sent into the application defined at `dataset_out_path`.
-The music label companies we transfer these files to like to get a single file, even if it's many gigabytes in length and takes longer to produce.
+This will take the deduplicated, joined dataset we just produced, condense it to 1 single gzipped TSV file with a header and write the output to the path we sent into the application defined at `dataset_out_path`.
+The music label companies we transfer these files to like to get a single file, even if it's many gigabytes in length and takes longer to produce than a directory of smaller files.

 We also want to define the unicode character `null` as the only quotable character, just so we don't accidentally quote any fields that are part of the artist names or track titles.
 This might not be necessary anymore in the latest versions of Spark, but it's a habit I've always just kept.
 Call me crazy.